fdtmsft/ignite25-LAB513-build-a2a-and-mcp-systems-using-swe-agents-and-agent-framework/lab/instructions/instructions.md

 - **AI Toolkit extension for VSCode** - Simplifies Gen AI App Development
 - **Microsoft Foundry extension for VSCode** - Unified platform for Enterprise AI operations, Model builders, and App development
 - **Git** - Source control

-> [!TIP]
-> **Ignore Sign-In Notifications**
->
-> You may see blue "Sign in required" notifications or "Activate Windows" watermarks.
-Simply click "Not now" and continue - these won't affect your lab experience.

 ---